nul0op/starfield/README.md

 # starfield
-how many  many dots my mbp can sustains ?
+how many dots my mbp can sustains ?